Institutional Policy Statement - Sexual Assault

-Students involved in sexual abuse or violent situations are encouraged to seek assistance for referral from the Northeast State Police Department, Counseling Services, or Equity and Compliance.
+Students involved in sexual abuse or violent situations are encouraged to seek assistance for referral from the Northeast State Police Department, Counseling Services, or Equity, Inclusion, and Compliance.
 Whether victims of sexual violence or other offenses, individuals can receive assistance, resources, information, and community referrals from campus responders.

 Students who are victims of sexual assault may need off-campus counseling and assistance.
 [NeSCC Policy